12 of the best par-3s on the planet

 Intimate but intimidating, the 106-yard seventh at Pebble Beach is one of golf's most iconic holes.
 This California classic plunges from an elevated tee down to a green perched above the crashing waves of Monterey Bay and the Pacific Ocean beyond.

-"If I had only one more round to play, I would choose to play it at Pebble Beach.
-I've loved this course from the first time I saw it.
-It's possibly the best in the world," says Jack Nicklaus.
+"If I had only one more round to play, I would choose to play it at Pebble Beach," says Jack Nicklaus.

+"I've loved this course from the first time I saw it.
+It's possibly the best in the world."

 Actor Bill Murray thought it a good idea to follow his ball with his club at the seventh in the Pebble Beach pro-am event in February.